lawrencerowland/Ontologies-for-projects/README.md

 as primary and secondary use or relevance for project management.
 It runs `scripts/advanced_review.py` and commits the updated index back to the repository.

+## Taxonomy Generation

+Run `scripts/generate_taxonomy.py` after the index is updated to rebuild `docs/taxonomy.ttl` with SKOS concepts for each ontology file type.
+This keeps the taxonomy in sync with the available ontologies.